Data Privacy Notice

 To maintain our own accounts and records (including the processing of gift aid applications);

-To inform you of news, events, activities and services running at [INSERT NAME OF SCOUT GROUP].
+To inform you of news, events, activities and services running at Western Lakes Scouts.

 We only use your personal information where that is permitted by the laws that protect your privacy rights.
 We only use personal information where: